-A. Christ’s sacrifice and God’s love, in cooperation with man’s faith, makes the new birth possible.
+A. Christ’s sacrifice and God’s love, in cooperation with man’s faith, make the new birth possible.
 Yet many remain condemned for lack of faith in Jesus.
 Why?
-Jesus offers one reason for.
+Jesus offers one reason.
 Many love darkness more than light: Light (Jesus) has come into the world, (John 3:19a; 1:5-9; 8:12).

 B. There are those who love the darkness instead, because of their evil deeds, John 3:19b).
-Their love for things of the world cause them to reject the light of Jesus, (Luke 16:14).
+Their love for things of the world causes them to reject the light of Jesus, (Luke 16:14).

 In His conversation with Nicodemus, Jesus reveals much about being born again.
 What about you?
 Have you been born again of water and the Spirit (i.e., a washing of regeneration and renewing of the Holy Spirit)?

 If this content was helpful to you, please consider leaving your feedback in the comments section at the bottom, and sharing it with friends and family via email and social media, or both.
 It would be a great encouragement to me and a contribution to the edification of the Church.
 I seek to foster thoughtful and respectful dialogue.
 Toward that end, I request you use your full name when commenting.
 Also, any comments with profanity, name-calling, and/or a nasty tone will be deleted.